Frequently Asked Questions

 Does the Berkman Klein Center provide legal assistance?

 As a general rule, the Berkman Klein Center does not (and cannot) provide legal assistance.
 However, Harvard Law School students occasionally contribute to cyber-related cases as clinical work, under the supervision of a Berkman Klein Center-affiliated faculty member.

 For local area residents in need of legal assistance, we suggest that you visit the website of the Attorney General of Massachusetts.

-How can I get involved with the Berkman Center?
+How can I get involved with the Berkman Klein Center?

-Details on research and employment opportunities, mailing lists, and more can be found under the Get Involved tab.
+Details on research and employment opportunities, mailing lists, and more can be found on the Get Involved page.